 I found these irresistibly adorable candles on a trip to the Walled City.
 I bought them, without a second thought, only to wonder on the way back what on earth was I going to do with them!
 Candlelight isn’t really meant for ramen after all.
 But then I thought, why not?
 There’s no rule stating one can’t turn instant noodles, after a long tiring day in the hospital, into a fancy treat!
-So after I knew how I was going to use them, I decided to take things one step further and make these tiny little things a fancy face-lift.
+So after I knew how I was going to use them, I decided to take things one step further and give these tiny little things a fancy face-lift.
 And if you’ve read this blog for a while, you know that fancy is read gold.

 I decided to spray paint the candles and taped the areas I didn’t want the spray to get on.